dscook/topic-classification-with-kbs/README.md

 ### Running the HTTP REST Server

-To enable the phrase cache to be maintained between embeddings of documents, the embedder runs as a server behind a HTTP REST layer.
+To enable the phrase cache to be maintained between the embedding of documents, the embedder runs as a server behind a HTTP REST layer.
 Start the server like so:

 1. `cd kb-classifier`
 1. `python http_rest_layer.py`

+## RCV1 Experiments

+###